loom35studio/NH-DevicesMonitoring/README.md

 # NH-DevicesMonitoring

-This project monitors printer devices.
-The interface is built with [Next.js](https://nextjs.org/) (tested on **14.2.5**).
-Express is still used for some backend API routes but no longer serves any HTML views.
+This project monitors printer devices with a user interface built entirely with [Next.js](https://nextjs.org/).
+The application no longer relies on Express; all pages and API routes live inside Next.js.

 ## Development

-- `npm run next:dev` – start the Next.js app in development mode
+- `npm run dev` – start the Next.js app in development mode
-- `npm run build` – create a production build of the Next.js interface
+- `npm run build` – create a production build
-- `npm run start` – start the Next.js server
+- `npm start` – run the production server
-- `npm run express` – start the optional Express API server

-The backend relies on MySQL via the `mysql2` driver.
-If the connection fails the server falls back to a stub database so it can still start.
+The backend connects to MySQL via the `mysql2` driver.
+If the database is unavailable, a stub pool is used so the app can still start.

-Global styles are located under `next/styles/` and are imported in `next/pages/_app.js`.

-The layout includes a sidebar with icon links to the main sections of the dashboard.
-Hovering an icon reveals a tooltip with the section name.
+Global styles are in `styles/` and loaded in `pages/_app.js`.
+The layout features a sidebar with icon links to the main sections of the dashboard.

 ### Authentication

-User accounts are stored in the MySQL database.
-The project no longer requires Redis for sessions or authentication.
+User accounts are stored in a MySQL table `users`:

-### Login table

-Create a table named `users` with a simple schema:

 ```sql
 CREATE TABLE users (